Islam and blasphemy: Kamlesh Tiwari case

 On 2 December 2015, Azam Khan, a politician of the Samajwadi Party, stated that Rashtriya Swayamsevak Sangh members are homosexuals and that is why they do not get married.
 The next day, Kamlesh Tiwari retaliated to Azam Khan's statement and called Muhammad as the first homosexual in the world.
 Thousands of Muslims protested in Muzaffarnagar and demanded the death penalty for Tiwari, with some demanding that he be "beheaded" for "insulting" Muhammad.
-Tiwari was arrested in Lucknow on 3 December 2015 by Uttar Pradesh Police.Who was Kamlesh Tiwari, the Hindu Samaj Party leader killed in broad daylight in Lucknow?, India Today (October 18, 2019) He was detained under National Security Act by the Samajwadi Party-led state government in Uttar Pradesh.
+Tiwari was arrested in Lucknow on 3 December 2015 by Uttar Pradesh Police.
+He was detained under National Security Act by the Samajwadi Party–led state government in Uttar Pradesh.
 Tiwari spent several months in jail for his comment.
 He was charged under Indian Penal Code sections 153-A (promoting enmity between groups on the grounds of religion and doing acts prejudicial to maintenance of harmony) and 295-A (deliberate and malicious acts, intended to outrage religious feelings of any class by insulting its religion or religious beliefs).
 Protest rallies against his statement were held by several Islamic groups in other parts of India, most of them demanding the death penalty.

 The protests demanding capital punishment for Tiwari triggered counter-protests by Hindu groups who accused Muslim groups of demanding enforcement of Islamic law of blasphemy in India.
 His detention under National Security Act was revoked by Allahabad High Court in 2016.

 On 18 October 2019, Tiwari was murdered by two Muslim assailants, Farid-ud-din Shaikh and Ashfak Shaikh, in his office-cum-residence at Lucknow.
 The assailants came dressed in saffron kurtas to give him a sweets box with an address of a sweet shop in Surat city in Gujarat.
 According to police officials, the assailants kept a revolver and knife inside the sweets box.
 During the attack, one assailant slit his throat while another fired at him.
 Tiwari's aide Saurashtrajeet Singh was sent to bring cigarettes for them and when he returned he found Tiwari lying with his throat slit and his body ruptured with wounds.
 He was declared dead during treatment at a hospital's trauma centre.
 The post-mortem report revealed that he was stabbed 15 times on the upper part of body from jaws to chest, two deep cut marks on the neck points to attempt to slit his throat and shot once.